peterjc/thapbi-pict/docs/examples/woody_hosts/edit_graph.rst

 try different layouts, view and search the attributes of the nodes and edges.

-Here the nodes are labelled with the species if they were in the database at species level, or otherwise as the start of the MD5 checkum in curly brackets (so that they sort nicely).
+Here the nodes are labelled with the species if they were in the database at species level, or otherwise as the start of the MD5 checksum in curly brackets (so that they sort nicely).
 The default node colors are as in the PDF output, likewise the grey edge styles.